Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 Oh, that's so cool.

-And that picture was on
+And that picture

+It was great.
 And I've said often to fans, you know, who say to me, who apologize.

 because they're talking gibberish or you know and I my brain and my tongue Homer Simpson style completely disconnected.
+Of course.

 I just talked gibberish to him.
+Of course.

-I'm from Liverpool too.
+I'm from Liverpool, too.
+Yeah.

 I do that too.